 Multi-family dwelling – A building containing three (3) or more dwelling units, such buildings designed exclusively for residential use and occupancy by three (3) or more families living independently of one another, with the number of families not exceeding the number of dwelling units.

-Edible Marijuana Product: A marijuana product intended to be consumed orally, including, but not limited to, any type of food, drink or pill containing harvested marijuana.
+Edible Cannabis Product: A cannabis product intended to be consumed orally, including, but not limited to, any type of food, drink or pill containing harvested cannabis.

 Elevated Building: Means a non-basement building a. built, in the case of a building in Zones AE, A, to have the top of the elevated floor elevated above the ground level by means of pilings, columns, post, piers, or "stilts;" and adequately anchored so as not to impair the structural integrity of the building during a flood of up to one foot above the magnitude of the base flood.
 In the case of Zones AE, A. Elevated Building also includes a building elevated by means of fill or solid foundation perimeter walls with hydraulic openings sufficient to facilitate the unimpeded movement of flood waters, as required in Article 8.C.11.